codinghare5/jamstack-bootstrap/posts/loops-arrays-objects-practical.md

     "tomato",
   ],
   directions: [
-    "Spread the sauce over the pizza base.",
+    "Spread the sos over the pizza base.",
     "Add mozzarella cheese on top.",
     "Put the all the veggies in any pattern you please.", "E voi'la!",